Scalingo/documentation/src/_posts/platform/deployment/2000-01-01-deploy-with-gitlab.md

 push to a selected branch of your repository.
 You can enable the "Auto deploy" on your application when creating the link or later, with the following command:

-{% note %}
-It is possible on GitLab CI to enable an option on jobs (named `allow_failure`) that allows failed jobs to still execute others jobs.
-We take it into consideration when deploying your application or your review apps.<br>
-If one or more of your GitLab jobs failed but have this option enabled, the deployment on Scalingo will be triggered.<br>
-But if one job without the option failed, the deployment will be aborted.
-{% endnote %}

 ```
 $ scalingo --app my-app integration-link-update --auto-deploy --branch master
 ```